kheller18/data-structures-algorithms/questions/React.md

        ```
        + As we can see in the code above, this keyword is used in the case of class components.
    + `Handling State`
-     + Functional
-       + Functional components use React hooks to handle state.
+     + `Functional`: use hooks to handle state.
 It uses the useState hook to set the state of a variable inside the component:
          ```
          function ClassRoom(props){
            let [studentsCount,setStudentsCount] = useState(0);